 Little is known about these odd-looking pigs’ migrations – but thousands travel up to 600km, probably following seasonal fruit supplies.

-The 170,000 members of the Porcupine caribou herd travel 640km between their summer and winter ranges.
+The 170,000 members of the Porcupine caribou herd (a particular subspecies of caribou) travel 640km between their summer and winter ranges.

 As the crow flies, these zebras travel 500km between Namibia and Botswana every year.
 The scale of the migration was only discovered in 2014.

 At least 10 million bats arrive in Kasanka National Park from the rainforests of the Democratic Republic of Congo every October.
 It’s possible they travel up to 2,000km.

 Straw-coloured fruit bats in flight at first light, Kasanka National Park, Zambia. © Fabian von Poser/Getty

 It’s not a migration, but the dry-season merge of up to 300 elephants in Minneriya National Park, Sri Lanka, is one of the largest elephant gatherings in the world.

 Chiru antelope migration, Tibetan Plateau

 Herds of up to 1,000 female Tibetan antelopes can be seen migrating up to 600km between winter ranges and summer calving grounds.